Can you get a refund from Payday UK, Payday Express or The Money Shop?

 Sometimes they offer a refund on some loans, reject others and list a few where they aren’t sure.
 Sometimes they reject most of them but say they will look at a few if you send statements.

-It’s up to you if you want to send them the statements.
-Some readers have done this and then had those extra loans refunded.
-Others have had the extra loans rejected.
-But if they have only asked for details about a couple of loans and you wouldn’t be happy with a refund on just those, then you may as well send the case to the Ombudsman right away.
+The exception is if they have only asked for details about a couple of loans and rejected a lot more.
+If you wouldn’t be happy with a refund on just the ones they have asked about you may as well send the case to the Ombudsman right away.

-In 2016 some customers reported being offered refunds from Payday UK and the Money Shop with a confidentiality clause attached – but they seem to have stopped doing this now.
+In 2016 some customers reported being offered refunds from Payday UK and the Money Shop with a confidentiality clause attached.
+They seem to have stopped doing this now.

 Only reply about some of your loans